marcosvdotcom/cb_sandbox/pages/crabtree_anderson.md

  {% include feature/image.html objectid="https://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_photographs_01.jpg" width="75" alt="Frank B. Robinson at the Organ" %}

+ {% include feature/image.html objectid="https://marcosvdotcom.github.io/cb_sandbox/images/1.png" width="75" alt="Donald Crabtree stands on a desk in a typical university lab, preparing to use his self-constructed chest crutch to punch an obsidian core" %}

 “An *Introduction to Flintworking*” published in 1972 continues to serve as the “primary dictionary of flintknapping terms,” said Lorann Pendleton, lithic specialist emeritus, and director of the North American Archaeology Lab at the American Museum of Natural History in New York City.
 “Without this publication, the entire field of lithic analysis simply would not exist.
 RARE is the scholar who can foster an entirely new field of study.
 Don Crabtree did that and his work is ageless.”
 Indeed, in June 1979, Donald Crabtree was recognized for his lifetime of “outstanding contributions to the field of experimental archaeology” with an honorary doctorate from the **University of Idaho.**